 Trees are among the world’s oldest living species.
 Nothing on Earth grows as old as the trees.
-Many species of trees have survived for thousands of years and continue to do so.
+Many species of largest trees have survived for thousands of years and continue to do so.

-We can find the world’s largest and oldest trees in every climate and location around the planet.
-Each of them has developed their coping mechanism to adapt to their environment and grow expansively.
+We can find the world’s largest and oldest trees in every climate and location.
+Each has developed a coping mechanism to adapt to their environment and grow expansively.

 The following is a list of the world’s ten oldest trees.
-Some are still alive and flourishing, whereas human atrocities have destroyed many of these marvelous life forms.
+Some are still alive and flourishing, whereas human atrocities have destroyed many marvelous life forms.

 Table of Contents